tarantool/grafana-dashboard/README.md

     - `Measurement`,
     - `Policy` (default valie is `autogen`).

-    You need to set the following variables for Prometheus datasource:

-    - `Job`.

     Datasource variables can be obtained from your datasource configuration.
+    You can choose `job` variable value for Prometheus datasource after import.
     Variables for example monitoring cluster are described in [Monitoring cluster](#monitoring-cluster) section.